 When you stay for extended periods where electric or water hookups are not available, make sure to regularly check on the condition of your 12-volt battery and the contents of your tanks.
-Both can be viewed from any of the Multiplex control panels.
+Both can be viewed from the main Multiplex control panel.
 Carry drinking water in a clean bucket to refill your tank.
 When your waste tank nears capacity, move your touring coach to a dumping location.